Zimbra/docker-zcs-soap-tests/README.md

 ## Introduction

-This let's you spin up a Docker container from which you can execute SOAP harness tests against an external Zimbra instance.
+This lets you spin up a Docker container that will run the Zimbra SOAP-harness SanityTest suite against a running ZCS instance.

 ## Configuration

 Copy the file `DOT-env` to `.env` and change the values to be appropriate for the cluster you want to test.

 - `DOCKER_NETWORK` - This is the name of the Docker network you want the container that you start up to belong to.
 You can list all available Docker networks by running the command `docker network ls`.
 - `DOCKER_DNS` - This is the IP address of a DNS server that is running in the `DOCKER_NETWORK`.